thetarnav/solid-devtools/packages/logger/README.md

 ### `debugOwnerSignals`

-Debug the {@link owner} signals by logging their lifecycle state to the browser console.
+Debug the signals created under given reactive owner by logging their lifecycle state to the browser console.

 Accepts following arguments: